Nephrology

 Clinical Service Highlights

 The University of Calgary Pediatric Nephrology Training Program offers broad exposure to renal disorders through a variety of clinical experiences.
 The program is primarily located at the Alberta Children’s Hospital (ACH), a 141 bed tertiary pediatric centre that provides comprehensive care to children in Southern Alberta, Southeastern British Columbia and Southwestern Saskatchewan.
 Outpatient pediatric nephrology clinics include General Nephrology, Chronic Kidney Disease/Dialysis/Transplantation, Joint Rheumatology/Nephrology, Myelomeningocele and Joint Urology/Nephrology clinics.
 In addition, the pediatric nephrology service provides primary and consultative inpatient care, kidney transplantation and dialysis (hemodialysis, peritoneal dialysis and CRRT) service for this catchment area of over 2.5 million people.
-The ACH Pediatric Nephrology team is a large multi-disciplinary group of professionals including a social worker, dietician, pharmacist, and psychologist alongside transplant, dialysis and urology nurse specialists.
+The ACH Pediatric Nephrology team is a large multi-disciplinary group of professionals including a social worker, dietitian, pharmacist, and psychologist alongside transplant, dialysis and urology nurse specialists.

 The ACH also boasts Canada’s newest and largest onsite Pediatric Patient Simulation Lab allowing for exceptional scenario-based pediatric nephrology education opportunities.